kushagra1912/Pigeon-Messenger/README.md

-# P02-Pigeon
+Pigeon Messenger

 ## Overview

 Pigeon is a secure E2EE instant messaging application.
-It consists of a client and server subsystem, found in pigeon-client and pigeon-server respectively.
+It consists of a client and server subsystem, found in pigeon-client and pigeon-server, respectively.
 Refer to either directory for detailed instructions on how to install, deploy and run each subsystem.
 A Pigeon server must be running for communication between clients to take place.

 ## Team Members